BOJ stands pat, keeps upbeat view despite Japan slowdown

 But the central bank is likely to maintain its bullish price forecasts and predict consumer inflation accelerating towards 2 percent in coming years, on a view that brisker economic conditions will push up wages and prices.

-(Additional reporting by Stanley White and Kaori Kaneko; Editing by Eric Meijer, John Mair and William Mallard)
+(Additional reporting by Stanley White and Kaori Kaneko; Editing by Eric Meijer and John Mair)